HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

     );

     create table sentiment
-    (   id        auto_increment primary key,
+    (sentimentid        auto_increment primary key,
         tweet_id  integer not null,
-        sentiment varchar(140),
+        sentiment varchar(560),
-        topic     varchar(140),
+        topic     varchar(560),
         score     float
     );

     alter table sentiment
             add constraint fk_sentiment_tweet foreign key (tweet_id)
-             references tweet (id)
+                references tweet (id);
-    ;

 [/code]

 To populate our tables, we can use plain text [tbl files](http://file.org/extension/tbl).
 This files represent one entry per row and its attributes are separated by pipes "|", similar to "csv" files.
-The `toString()` methods we have defined so far help us with this.
-We only need to be careful to remove the "|" character from our tweet's message to avoid conflicts.
+The `toString()` methods we have defined so far and the way we output tweets in `TwitterCollect` help us with this.

 However, a `Tweet` object does not include aggregate information.
 This is gathered only after the Sentiment Analysis returns and it is stored in `Aggregate` objects so we need a way to combine this information.
 Our final tbl files, one for each table, should look like this: